 The Green Gym is ideal for anyone new to exercise, or those with existing medical conditions that would benefit from support to begin to increase their physical activity.

 If you feel you could use additional support there are a number of organised group walks available throughout South Tyneside.
-For days and times as well as how to access them, see
+For days and times as well as how to get involved, see Health walk timetable717.73KB.

 South Tyneside offers cyclists a comprehensive network of routes, ranging from strategic routes such as the Coastal Cycle way between Sunderland and South Shields, to off-road leisure routes along the river corridors such as the River Don at Primrose.